 For those who are part of the deaf community, it’s known to be Deaf with a capital ‘D’.
 Again, it just like being patriotic about your own identity and nationality.

-And by the way, if you don’t know the difference between small ‘d’ and capital ‘D’ d/Deaf, you can learn more about it here.
+And by the way, if you learn the difference between small ‘d’ and capital ‘D’ Deaf, it will help make things a bit more clearer.

 What’s the difference Between with deaf and Deaf?